kamjamaya/azurecrashcourse/README.md

 Lastly, we will create containers.

-Inside your storage account you will see this tab.
+Inside your storage account you will see this page.
 Click on the tab “Containers” on the left-hand side.

 ![Screenshot 13 Azure](https://github.com/user-attachments/assets/90d296ef-ae56-4842-b70a-bc168d1a9f8a)

 Click “+Container” to create a container.